Xilinx/RFSoC-PYNQ/docs/faqs.md

 # Frequently Asked Questions

-These FAQ are primarily for the RFSoC 4x2 and 2x2.
+This FAQ is primarily for the RFSoC2x2 and RFSoC4x2.

 ## Can you tell me more about the RFSoC 4x2?